Alexandria Digital Research Library

 The majority of images in ADRL originate from UCSB Library’s Department of Special Research Collections (SRC).
 Details about SRC’s reproduction fees and how to submit an online request for reproduction can be found at http://www.library.ucsb.edu/special-collections/research/copies_overview.

 Where can I find geospatial content from the old Alexandria Digital Library (ADL)?

-All content from the old Alexandria Digital Library are accessible in the Map & Imagery Laboratory (MIL) and the Interdisciplinary Research Collaboratory at UCSB Library.
+All content from the old Alexandria Digital Library are accessible via the Interdisciplinary Research Collaboratory at UCSB Library.
 We are in the process of adding as much of that data as possible to ADRL.
-MIL has additional spatial data collections, as well as extensive collections of maps and aerial photographs.

 How do I cite materials that I find in ADRL?